Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

-The first step of graph-based causality analysis is to construct the causal graph model of the variables (see Definition~\ref{def:gcm}).
-The graph model captures direct dependencies and shared drivers among multiple data variables, the graph nodes. \begin{definition} \textit{Graphical causal model (GCM)} states that if two variables have an edge in between $X \rightarrow Y$ in the directed graph, then $X$ is a direct cause of $Y$; there exist interventions on $X$ that will directly change $Y$ (distribution or value).
-The edge of GCM between variables $X$ and $Y$ can model 1) a direct causal relationship ($X \rightarrow Y$ or $Y \rightarrow X$), 2) a causal relationship in either direction ($X$\textemdash$Y$), and 3) a non-causal association ($X \leftrightarrow Y$) due to external common causes. \end{definition}
+The first step of graph-based causality analysis is to construct the GCM of the variables (see Definition~\ref{def:gcm}). \begin{definition} \textit{Graphical causal model (GCM)} states that if two variables have an edge in between $X \rightarrow Y$ in the directed graph, then $X$ is a direct cause of $Y$; there exist interventions on $X$ that will directly change $Y$ (distribution or value).
+The edge of GCM between variables $X$ and $Y$ can model 1) a direct causal relationship ($X \rightarrow Y$ or $Y \rightarrow X$), 2) a causal relationship in either direction ($X$\textemdash$Y$), and 3) a non-causal ($X \leftrightarrow Y$) due to external common causes. \end{definition}